cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/topology.md

 draft: false
 ---

-Displays the topology of blueprint or deployment currently set in the context.
+Displays the topology of the blueprint or the deployment currently set in the context.

 See [notes]({{< relref "working_with/console/widgets/_index.md" >}}) for more information on resource context.